helgestein/helao-pub/readme.md

 ## getting started

 We have implemented a series of drivers and analysis techniques which you can easily reuse if you have the same or similar hardware.
+Currently implemented devices in the laboratories at KIT and Caltech are shown in the table below.
+Instruments build from this include scanning droplet cells, high-throughput spectrometers and a battery assembly robot (all to be published elsewhere).
+The extreme modularity allows to mix and match any of these devices by simply defining a sequence of events i.e. to build an integrated SDC and spectrometer or a sample echange robot no code changes are necessary.
 The currently implemented hardware is the following:
 | **Device Name** | **Type**                      | **Communication**             | **Measures**     | **Manufacturer**          | **natively blocking** |
 | --------------- | ----------------------------- | ----------------------------- | ---------------- | ------------------------- | --------------------- |